An in-house corporate cards story

 Bonus: Gadget boss

-Since this is the dumbest list of things that happened with credit cards, I felt the need to include this one, even though it’s not card-related:
+Since this is the dumbest list of things that happened with credit cards, we felt the need to include this one, even though it’s not card-related:

 “A few years ago my boss (at the time) sent me with the company card to buy him a calculator.
 I asked no questions and promptly returned with said device… only to watch him open up Microsoft Excel and “finally be able to finish” his total column.”